kongo2002/monodeps/README.md

 as possible.
 For that purpose, auto discovery of service's dependencies is one of the key components.

-As of now,the following languages/frameworks are supported:
+As of now, the following languages/frameworks are supported:

 - Go
 - Flutter/Dart